Melvszz/IoT-manual/README.md

 ## Step 3: Install Node.js and Npm
+### If you already have node.js and npm, you can proceed to step 4.
 ### 1. Check for node.js and npm
 First we need to make sure that we need to make a local project for the API to make calls.
 We also have to get a token for the bot.
 To do this, we have to add some lines in the terminal.
 To open terminal, press CMD + spacebar and search for terminal.
 If you done this correct, the terminal should show up as the image above.